blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The proposed type system will make use of several non-standard JSON Schema keywords to add explicitness and allow for new semantics within the schemas.

 The `kind` keyword will be used to identify the kind of the schema being described.
-The value of `kind` must be one of
+The value of `kind` must be one of:

 - `entityType`
 - `propertyType`